 The paper developed HUSH, the first app background activity manager inside Android that applies learning to dynamically suppress app background activities learned to be not useful to individual phone users, and was shown to reduce the average daily battery drain by 16% across a 2000-galaxy phone/user trace.

-The Android power team had a similar idea and concurrently developed the app-standby feature very similar to HUSH in Android Mashmallow, released at Google I/O 2015.
+In 2015, Adroid Mashmallow added a feature very similar to HUSH called app-standby.
 HUSH was released in Github and was forked over 50 times by the Android developer community to retrofit into older versions of Android, and widely covered in media such as BBC.

 A long-standing, fundamental research challenge in Distributed Systems had been how to design efficient Distributed Shared Memory systems to support parallel computing on networks of workstations.
 This work developed the first system that enables efficient and transparent sharing of data with both fine-grained and coarse-grained access patterns, and practically closed the chapter on the 15-year-long intensively-researched topic in Distributed Systems.